3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

     );
 ```

 At insert time, just use a json column instead per column basis.
 Keep in mind that you will need to deal within the json contents.
 I found using this easier for insert, but the FTS needs some clean up to avoid insert column names in the `_fts` field at `local_search` tables.
+Also, for updates, the jsonb datatype will need extra work when extracting attributes.

 ## Additional functions used here